 Frequently Asked Questions

-A: Most commonly, peripheral neuropathy begins as loss of sensation or burning in the feet or hands.
+Answer: Most commonly, peripheral neuropathy begins as a loss of sensation or burning in the feet or hands.
 This tends to be fairly equal in both hands and feet.
 Weakness may be associated in some cases.
 The exact pattern by which the disease develops is determined by the underlying cause.

 The most common causes of peripheral neuropathy are:

 - Toxic.
-The most common toxin in alcohol.
+The most common toxin is alcohol.
 Chemotherapy and lead exposure along with others are also in this category.